Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on measured groupoids

-\begin{rk} In the present paper, we will often look for properties $(P)$ of measured groupoids that are preserved by restriction and stabilization: \begin{enumerate} \item $(P)$ is preserved by restriction if, for every measured groupoid $\calg$ over a base space $(Y,\mu)$, if $\calg$ satisfies $(P)$, then so does its restriction $\calg_{|A}$ for every Borel subset $A\subseteq Y$ of positive measure. \item $(P)$ is preserved by stabilization if, for every measured groupoid $\calg$ over a base space $(Y,\mu)$, and for every countable Borel partition $Y^*=\Dunion_{n\in\mathbb{N}}Y_n$ of a conull Borel subset $Y^*\subset Y$, if the groupoid $\calg_{|Y_n}$ satisfies $(P)$ for every $n\in\mathbb{N}$, then so does $\calg$. \end{enumerate} \end{rk}
+\begin{rk} In the present paper, we will often look for properties $(P)$ of measured groupoids that are preserved by restriction and stabilization: \begin{enumerate} \item $(P)$ is preserved by restriction if, for every measured groupoid $\calg$ over a base space $(Y,\mu)$, if $\calg$ satisfies $(P)$, then so does its restriction $\calg_{|A}$ for every Borel subset $A\subseteq Y$ of positive measure. \item $(P)$ is preserved by stabilization if, for every measured groupoid $\calg$ over a base space $(Y,\mu)$, and for every countable Borel partition $Y^*=\Dunion_{i\in I}Y_i$ of a conull Borel subset $Y^*\subset Y$, if the groupoid $\calg_{|Y_i}$ satisfies $(P)$ for every $i\in I$, then so does $\calg$.
+Equivalently, if $\calg,\calg'$ are stably equal and $\calg$ satisfies $(P)$, then so does $\calg'$. \end{enumerate} \end{rk}